CityofToronto/bdit_data-sources/volumes/miovision/README.md

 Whereas for the other classes, we still aggregate them and put them into the 15min bin table as long as they have volume > 0.
 However, we do not do the same gap filling process for them and hence do not include those where volume = 0 for these classification_uid.
 The line `HAVING pad.classification_uid IN (1,2,6) OR SUM(A.volume) > 0` does exactly that.

 The [`aggregate_15_min_tmc()`](sql/function-aggregate-volumes_15min_tmc.sql) function performs zero-filling by cross-joining a table containing all possible movements ([`intersection_movements`](#intersection_movements)) to create a table with all possible times and movements for only ACTIVE intersections.
 Through a left join with [`unacceptable_gaps`](#unacceptable_gaps), the query check if the bins are within the unacceptable gap (technically, within the hour and the hour after), if so volume is set to NULL, else sum(volume) as shown in the line `CASE WHEN un.accept = FALSE THEN NULL ELSE (COALESCE(SUM(A.volume), 0)) END AS volume`.
 If there is a gap from '2020-06-25 15:38:00' to '2020-06-25 15:54:00', we are setting all 15min bin from '15:00:00 to 16:00:00' to have volume = NULL OR if there is a gap from '2020-06-25 15:38:00' to '2020-06-25 16:24:00', we are setting all 15min bin from '15:00:00 to 17:00:00' to have volume = NULL.
 (Not sure if this is causing us to exclude way too many time bins, might get back to this later on).
 Through a left join with `volumes`, the query aggregates those 1min bins into the 15min bins and exclude those unacceptable ones.
 Note that those bins fall within the unacceptable_gaps time period for that intersection do not get aggregated and hence are not assigned with `volume_15min_tmc_uid`.

+In short, we are setting **volume = NULL** for all 15min bins that are found within the `unacceptable_gaps` table as they are regarded as unreliable and we do not want that to intefere with our aggregation process for different analyses in the future.
+Setting volume to 0 is different from setting volume to NULL especially when we are trying to find the arithmetic mean.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|